PoisotLab/ms_mangal_synthesis/reviews.md

 manuscript.
 Below I provide the detailed comments, which should be taken just as mere suggestions as most of them may just be a matter of personal taste.

+> We thank the reviewer for their kind words.
+Although phrased as "matters of personal taste", a large number of comments resulted in strong improvements of the manuscripts, and we will detail both our initial thinking, as well as how we addressed them.

-### Conceptual suggestions (in order of relevance):
+### Conceptual suggestions

-1) I missed a discussion on the now rich literature dealing with changes in interaction network patterns across large geographic areas (e.g. Schleuning et al. 2014.
+I missed a discussion on the now rich literature dealing with changes in interaction network patterns across large geographic areas (e.g. Schleuning et al. 2014.
 Ecology letters.
 17, 454-463; Martín González et al. 2015.
 Global Ecology and Biogeography.
 24, 1212-1224; Zanata et al. 2017.
 Journal of